JSP - Environment Setup

 Setting up Web Server: Tomcat

-Apache Tomcat is an open source software implementation of the JavaServer Pages and Servlet technologies and can act as a standalone server for testing JSP and Servlets and can be integrated with the Apache Web Server.
-Here are the steps to setup Tomcat on your machine:
+Apache Tomcat is an open source software implementation of the JavaServer Pages and Servlet technologies and can act as a standalone server for testing JSP and Servlets, and can be integrated with the Apache Web Server.
+Here are the steps to set up Tomcat on your machine −

-Download latest version of Tomcat from http://tomcat.apache.org/.
+Download the latest version of Tomcat from https://tomcat.apache.org/.

 Once you downloaded the installation, unpack the binary distribution into a convenient location.
-For example in C:\apache-tomcat-5.5.29 on windows, or /usr/local/apache-tomcat-5.5.29 on Linux/Unix and create CATALINA_HOME environment variable pointing to these locations.
+For example, in C:\apache-tomcat-5.5.29 on windows, or /usr/local/apache-tomcat-5.5.29 on Linux/Unix and create CATALINA_HOME environment variable pointing to these locations.

 %CATALINA_HOME%\bin\startup.bat or C:\apache-tomcat-5.5.29\bin\startup.bat